zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 Machine Learning Explainability (MLX) is the process of explaining and interpreting machine learning models.
 The `oml.mlx` Python module supports the ability to help better understand a model's behavior and how it ranks predictors when making predictions.
 MLX currently provides model-agnostic explanations for classification and regression tasks where explanations treat the ML model as a black-box, instead of using properties from the model to guide the explanation.

-The **GlobalFeatureImportance** explainer object is the interface to the MLX permutation importance explainer.
+The Global Feature Importance explainer object is the interface to the MLX permutation importance explainer.
 The global feature importance explainer identifies the most important features for a given model and data set.
 The explainer is model-agnostic and currently supports tabular classification and regression data set with both numerical and categorical features.

 This step walks you through the steps to the steps to use the Model Explainability feature.
-You will learn how to use this feature, run the **GlobalFeatureImportance** to explain and interpret machine learning models.
+You will learn how to use this feature, run the Global Feature Importance to explain and interpret machine learning models.

 In this step, you will:
-* Import the **GlobalFeatureImportance** explainer
+* Import the Global Feature Importance explainer
 * Load the data set into the database
 * Split the data set into train and test variables
 * Train an SVM model
 * Create the MLX Global Feature Importance explainer `gfi`
 * Run the explainer `gfi.explain` to generate the global feature importance for the test data

-1. Run the following command to import import the GlobalFeatureImportance explainer, and load the IRIS data set into the database.
+1. Run the following command to import import the Global Feature Importance explainer, and load the IRIS data set into the database.

     ```
     <copy>%python